NBISweden/workshop-genome_annotation/labs/prokaryote_annotation.md

 Prokka is a really easy tool to use for bacterial annotation.

-You are going to use the same assemblies you used previously for Busco
+You are going to use the same assemblies you used previously for Busco and link protein sequence of the three species

 ```
 module unload BUSCO